danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 # Acknowledgments
 {:numbered="false"}

-Thanks to Hang Shi for the rewview and comments.
+Thanks to Hang Shi for the review and comments.